Are you truly willing to be awake in your relationship?

 Being asleep/unconscious in your relationship:

-– Seeing yourself as a victim in your relationship who is the one who tries really hard but always gets the short end of the stick
+– Seeing yourself as a victim in your relationship as the one who tries really hard but always gets the short end of the stick.

 Being awake/conscious in your relationship: